Nestlings and fledglings: care of baby birds & more

 Favourite vegetables: tomatoes and green beans

 What are nestlings and fledglings?
-What is the process of raising young in birds?
+How do birds raise their young?
 How do altricial and precocial birds differ?
 And when do birds fledge?

 Nestling or fledgling?
 [Photo: Mike Laptev/ Shutterstock.com]

 In the period from spring to summer, our garden birds are busy raising their young.
-Whether one, two or ten eggs, new bird parents have their wings full after their chicks hatch.
-Find out how brood care works among birds, how the little ones hatch from their eggs, and how much time and work is needed before the young birds are considered adults themselves here in our info article all about nestlings and their development.
+Whether one, two or 10 eggs, new bird parents have their wings full after their chicks hatch.
+Read on to find out how brood care works among birds, how the little ones hatch from their eggs, and how much time and work is needed before the young birds are considered adults themselves.

 Nestlings and fledglings: definition and differences

 As the name suggests, nestlings are young birds that still belong in the birds’ nest and are completely dependent on the care of their parents.
-Nestlings can be recognised by the fact that they are usually only sparsely feathered or unfeathered, and they are unable to fly or feed themselves.
+Nestlings are recognisable by the fact that they are usually only sparsely feathered or entirely bald.
+They are also unable to fly or feed themselves.

-Freshly hatched birds are very clumsy [Photo: Cheryl E. Davis/ Shutterstock.com]
+Newly hatched songbirds are quite clumsy [Photo: Cheryl E. Davis/ Shutterstock.com]

 On the other hand, young birds that have already left the nest but are still dependent on their parents are referred to as fledglings.
 Fledglings already undertake first flight attempts and are often found near the nest on surrounding branches.